 Risk comes from not knowing what you are doing.
 Price is what you pay.
 Value is what you get.
 Forecasts may tell you a great deal about the forecaster.
 They tell you nothing about the future.

-ASSET ALLOCATION: 90% of your long-term return will be determined by this.
+90% of your long-term return will be determined by having the correct Asset Allocation.
 It is basically the split you choose between equities and bonds.
 Owning shares (equities) means being a part-owner of a company.
 Over the long-term this usually means an increase in share price and a rising dividend income.
-A bond effectively lends money to that company at a fixed interest rate, which gives you a fixed income rather than a rising income and capital growth.
+A bond effectively loans money to that company at a fixed interest rate, which gives you a fixed income rather than a rising income and capital growth.
 We think it is better to be an “owner” than a “loaner”.

 The biggest erosion of wealth is the increasing cost of living.
 A 3% increase in the cost of living will halve the value of your money in 24 years.
 Investing in equities is your only chance of maintain the purchasing power of your money over a 30-year retirement.